Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: The (intrusive) multiscale finite element method

 \subsection{Discrete variational formulation}

-Let $d \geq 1$ denote the space dimension of interest and let $\Omega \subset \bbR^d$ be a bounded polytope.
-Convexity can be assumed for elliptic regularity results to hold, for which we refer to~\cite{grisvard_elliptic_1985}.
+Let $d \geq 1$ denote the space dimension of interest and let $\Omega \subset \bbR^d$ be a bounded polytope (e.g.\ a polygon in dimension $d=2$, a polyhedron in dimension $d=3$).
+Convexity of~$\Omega$ can be assumed for elliptic regularity results to hold, for which we refer to~\cite{grisvard_elliptic_1985}.
 This technical assumption is not necessary for the algorithmic aspects of the MsFEM that are the main focus of this article.

 By way of example, we consider first the diffusion equation with homogeneous Dirichlet boundary conditions.
 In a second step, from Sec.~\ref{sec:gen-framework} onwards, we will also consider more general problems, and we will mention other types of boundary conditions in Sec.~\ref{sec:noni-gen-more}.
 More precisely, we focus here on the boundary value problem